The Role of Interferometric Phase in Measuring Black Hole Photon Rings: Conclusion

-In order to make determinations about spin from astrometric displacement or interferometric phase alone, it is apparent that confounding effects from the accretion disk must be studied and modeled in parallel with the spacetime.
-The presence of non-spacetime signatures in the phase at a particular baseline means that a simple pipeline involving, say, incoherent averaging of the closure phase on a large Earth-space triangle will not, on its own, produce a robust measurement of spin, instead favoring fits to a time-varying accretion model on top of a static set of black hole parameters.
 More complete model-fitting studies with full treatments of the emission morphology and spacetime properties may not only help us to determine spin more accurately and with greater precision, but also to better characterize yet-poorly-understood accretion properties and construct a better picture of the physics surrounding the black hole.
 We have shown phase to be a powerful and irreplaceable component of the photon ring measurement problem.
-Taken together with the disjoint spin constraint provided by interferometric amplitudes, our results suggest that Earth-space interferometry will likely be strongly and jointly constraining of both the spacetime and accretion disk properties, such as magnetic field and fluid velocity orientation.
+Taken together with the partially disjoint spin constraint provided by interferometric amplitudes, our results suggest that Earth-space interferometry will likely be strongly and jointly constraining of both the spacetime and accretion disk properties, such as magnetic field and fluid velocity orientation.